Enemy (Sevendust song): Music video

 The music video for "Enemy" was directed by Adam Pollina, a former artist for the Marvel comic book X-Force, and features former WWE wrestler Chyna.
 It includes no band performance and solely depicts a violent yet comical plot.
 The video begins with a tall man named Romp and his accompanying dwarf manager, Chi Chi Gigante, who carries his championship belt, an Attitude Era WWE Championship.
 As they walk down a sidewalk busy with food vendors and breakdancers, they meet a muscular blond woman, named Lu Lu (Chyna), beating on a defenseless man in an alley.
 The two silently challenge Lu Lu to a fight before Chi Chi removes Romp's jacket to reveal he has no arms.
 Romp and Lu Lu face each other in a violent, bloody bout ending with a victorious Romp.
 The duo walk away with a caption reading "...to be continued."
 Artwork of the Sevendust band lineup, as seen on the Seasons album cover, is shown as the video comes to an end.

-Another video for "Enemy" featuring the band in studio was included on the Seasons bonus DVD.